freqtrade/freqtrade/docs/exchanges.md

 ```

 !!!
 Warning
-    OKX only provides 300 candles per api call.
+    OKX only provides 100 candles per api call.
 Therefore, the strategy will only have a pretty low amount of data available in backtesting mode.

 !!!
-Warning "Futures - position mode"
+Warning "Futures"
     OKX Futures has the concept of "position mode" - which can be Net or long/short (hedge mode).
     Freqtrade supports both modes - but changing the mode mid-trading is not supported and will lead to exceptions and failures to place trades.
+    OKX also only provides MARK candles for the past ~3 months.
+Backtesting futures prior to that date will therefore lead to slight deviations, as funding-fees cannot be calculated correctly without this data.

 ## Gate.io